jwang280/seismic-tec-anomaly-deeplearning/README.md

 # Ionospheric TEC anomaly as an earthquake precursor
-Discover the relationship between Ionospheric Total Free-Electron Content and earthquake.
+Discover the relationship between Ionospheric Total Free-Electron Content anomaly and earthquake.